 - To ensure that your attic is properly ventilated, you should consider contacting a trained professional to properly handle your vent system.

-Insulation- Attic insulation minimizes heat loss or cool air loss, which will help to prevent elevated humidity and condensation.
+Insulation- Attic insulation minimizes heat loss or cool air loss, which will help to maintain a mold-free attic by preventing elevated humidity and condensation.